How to File an Iowa LLC or Corporation Amendment

 • Other provisions you wish to include, such as how the LLC will be managed or a planned dissolution date

-Generally speaking, if you need to make changes to any of the information included in your original certificate, then you’ll need to amend your certificate.
+Generally speaking, if you need to make changes to the information included in your original certificate, then you’ll need to amend your Certificate.
+However, if the only change you’re making is to your registered agent or registered office, you can instead file a Statement of Change of Registered Office or Agent.
+Unlike an amendment, this form has no filing fee.

 Step 2: Identify and gather the information you need to amend